FSU Law Real Estate Conference

 Patrick Goddard, President

-Patrick Goddard is president of Brightline Trains, soon to be Virgin Trains USA, the first privately owned and operated intercity passenger rail system in over 100 years.
+Patrick Goddard is president of Brightline Trains, the first privately owned and operated intercity passenger rail system in over 100 years.
 Goddard was responsible for the company’s development and construction and bringing this innovative system to market, including the development of about 1.5msq of transit-oriented development around the system’s stations.
 He previously worked in the hospitality industry, in hotel development and operations for Hilton Hotels, Loews Hotels and Rosewood Hotels.
 He also previously ran a large international hotel management company, Trust Hospitality, for five years as its president and chief operating officer, prior to joining Brightline in 2016.
 He earned a degree in hospitality management from the Dublin Institute of Technology and a bachelor's degree in strategic management from Trinity College Dublin.

 Billy Hattaway, Director of Transportation

 City of Orlando